-For pension funds, an assertive balanced portfolio with a fair spread across equities, bonds and property and a high foreign equity exposure remains our call for now.
+In view of prevailing uncertainties, we now prefer a conservative balanced portfolio with a fair spread across equities, bonds and property.
+A high foreign equity exposure remains our call for now.

 7. Important notice and disclaimer

 Whilst we have taken all reasonable measures to ensure that the results reflected herein are correct, Benchmark Retirement Fund and Retirement Fund Solutions Namibia (Pty) Ltd do not accept any liability for the accuracy of the information and no decision should be taken on the basis of the information contained herein before having confirmed the detail with the relevant portfolio manager.
 The views expressed herein are those of the author and not necessarily those of Benchmark Retirement Fund or Retirement Fund Solutions.